Charles W. Fisher Jr.: Disputes with CNO

-Since 1939, there were efforts to reorganize the Navy Department by Carl Vinson, Chairman of the House Naval Affairs Committee.
-He proposed to abolish the Bureaus and to substitute in their place an Office of Naval Material paralleling the Office of Naval Operations.
+Since 1939, there were efforts to reorganize the Navy Department by Carl Vinson, chairman of the House Naval Affairs Committee.
+He proposed to abolish the bureaus and to substitute in their place an Office of Naval Material paralleling the Office of Naval Operations.
 The proposed reorganization met with practically unanimous disapproval from the Navy and was dropped.
-On the other hand, Secretary of the Navy Charles Edison proposed a reorganization which would have retained the Bureau system, but was expected to provide coordination of materiel through a Director of Shore Establishments, and in this way to bring about more effective and more harmonious relationships between the command, civilian, and staff elements of the Navy Department.
+On the other hand, Secretary of the Navy Charles Edison proposed a reorganization which would have retained the Bureau system, but was expected to provide coordination of materiel through a director of Shore Establishments, and in this way to bring about more effective and more harmonious relationships between the command, civilian, and staff elements of the Navy Department.

-Fisher served as Secretary's spokesman and principal advocate of the plan at the Committee Hearings, but it was opposed by Chief of Naval Operations (CNO), Admiral Harold R. Stark and was dropped.
+Fisher served as secretary's spokesman and principal advocate of the plan at the Committee Hearings, but it was opposed by Chief of Naval Operations (CNO), Admiral Harold R. Stark and was dropped.
 The influence of the Assistant Secretary of the Navy in such matters gradually declined and a corresponding increase in the control over the Shore Establishment by CNO took place at the same time.
 Fisher continued his efforts to maintain orderly and responsible procedures in this area of departmental administration.
 He was particularly concerned over the growing practice of bypassing the Assistant Secretary, thus keeping that office in the dark about matters for which the Assistant Secretary was responsible.

 New CNO and Fisher's Naval Academy classmate, Admiral Ernest King continued in the efforts to switch the functions of Shore Establishment Division to Budget Office under CNO, but Fisher recommended against such a wholesale transfer.
-Fisher was replaced on January 20, 1944 by Rear admiral Frederick G. Crisp and appointed Director of Inspection Division in the Office of the Assistant Secretary of the Navy under Ralph A. Bard.
+Fisher was replaced on January 20, 1944, by Rear Admiral Frederick G. Crisp and appointed director of Inspection Division in the Office of the Assistant Secretary of the Navy under Ralph A. Bard.
 He also held additional duty as a member of the Navy Manpower Survey Board under his Naval Academy classmate, Vice admiral Adolphus Andrews.

-Fisher retired on shortly following the War after 44 years of active duty and received Legion of Merit by Secretary of the Navy James V. Forrestal for his distinguished service during the War.
+Fisher retired on shortly following the war after 44 years of active duty and received Legion of Merit by Secretary of the Navy James V. Forrestal for his distinguished service during the War.

 Death

-Rear admiral Charles W. Fisher Jr. died on October 8, 1971, aged 90.
-He was buried with full military honors at Arlington National Cemetery, Virginia together with his wife, Una Gielow Fisher (1880-1958).
+Fisher died on October 8, 1971, aged 90.
+He was buried with full military honors at Arlington National Cemetery, Virginia, together with his wife, Una Gielow Fisher (1880–1958).